-The Company recently began offering wafer fabrication services through AICL's new deep submicron CMOS foundry.
+The Company recently began offering wafer fabrication services through ASI's new deep submicron CMOS foundry.
 This foundry is currently capable of producing up to 15,000 8" wafers per month.
-Through a strategic relationship with TI, the Company and AICL have qualified .25 micron CMOS process technology, and TI has agreed to provide to AICL .18 micron CMOS process technology during 1998.
+Through a strategic relationship with TI, the Company and ASI have qualified .25 micron CMOS process technology, and TI has agreed to provide to ASI .18 micron CMOS process technology during 1998.
 The Company's right to the supply of wafers from the foundry is subject to the TI Manufacturing and Purchasing Agreement, pursuant to which TI has agreed to purchase at least 40% of the capacity of the foundry and under certain circumstances has the right to purchase 70% of the capacity of the foundry.
-Although the Company has received forecasts from TI which indicate that TI will meet its minimum purchase obligation during the second half of 1998, during the first quarter of 1998 TI's orders were below such minimum purchase commitment and it is uncertain whether TI will meet its purchase obligations in the second quarter due to market conditions and issues encountered by TI in the transition of its products to .18 micron technology.
+Although the Company has received a commitment from TI which indicates that TI will meet its minimum purchase obligation during the second half of 1998, during the first half of 1998 TI's orders were below such minimum purchase commitment due to market conditions and issues encountered by TI in the transition of its products to .18 micron technology.
+There can be no assurance that TI will meet its purchase obligations in the second half of 1998 or in the future.
 There can be no assurance that TI will place orders representing at least 40% of the capacity of this foundry during this period or in the future.
-A failure by TI to comply with its minimum purchase obligations or the cancellation of a significant wafer fabrication order by TI or any other customer could have a material adverse effect on AICL's and the Company's business, financial condition and results of operations.
+A failure by TI to comply with its minimum purchase obligations or the cancellation of a significant wafer fabrication order by TI or any other customer could have a material adverse effect on ASI's and the Company's business, financial condition and results of operations.
 See "Risk Factors -- Risks Associated with New Wafer Fabrication Business" and " -- Intellectual Property."

 The new foundry's capability is targeted to meet the needs of customers for DSPs, ASICs and other logic devices.
 As technological capability and the needs for CMOS designs in this area change, the Company anticipates the need to add embedded memory and special analog functionality to its core CMOS technology.

 The Company plans to continue to focus its semiconductor technology development efforts to serve the needs of the high performance digital logic market.